Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Numerical experiments

-Numerical parameters are as in Example \ref{ex:no-straggling-model-sensitivities}, except that the timestep and number of paths are $h=0.00125$ and $N=400\,000$ respectively.

 Figures \ref{fig:dose-sens-alpha}, \ref{fig:dose-sens-p}, and \ref{fig:dose-sens-kappa} show the dose profile and sensitivities with respect to $\alpha$, $p$, and $\kappa$.
 In all cases, the finite difference estimates underestimate the gradient magnitude compared to the pathwise estimates, most clearly for $\alpha$, but also for $p$ and $\kappa$.
-The bias arises from numerical diffusion in the finite difference method, which smooths sharp peaks in the sensitivity profile.
+In these experiments, the finite-difference estimates are smoother and of smaller magnitude than the pathwise estimates, consistent with finite-difference bias and Monte Carlo noise.

 Qualitatively, both estimators capture the same structure.
 For $\alpha$ and $p$, the gradient is negative before the dose peak and positive near or beyond the peak, reflecting their role in the stopping power $S(E)$ and hence the particle range.
 For $\kappa$, the gradient is negative at the peak and positive on either side.
 Since larger $\kappa$ widens the dose peak while reducing its height (as seen in Example \ref{ex:straggling}), this shape is consistent with the underlying physics.